cs3398-vulcans-ponfarr/UPair-TxState-Project/README.md

   *Database: This is a backup file for the database that can be used to recreate the database structure and contents.
 It is not possible to upload an immediately runnable database.
   *Database fill data: Some of the insert statements that were used to fill the table with mock data.
   *Table structure: Shows the structure of the tables in the database.
+What's next: Work with Jon and Jacob to connect the database to the python backend and website.
+Add more mock data.
+Possible modifications to database if necessary.